michelodev95/worker-list/README.md

 4. **Reset Users:** You can recover deleted users.

-5. **Style Customization:** The application offers style customization options.
+5. **Style Customization:** The application offers style customization option.
 You can change the appearance of user table rows.

 6. **Clean architecture:** The code is strictly structured, organized and clean.